Opinion | Biden faces the world’s most dangerous problems in North Korea and Taiwan

 For all of China’s newfound confidence, its leaders seem to want regular dialogue with the United States, rather than a sharp rupture.
 As diplomats Yang Jiechi and Wang Yi left the meeting with Blinken and Sullivan, they proposed a reciprocal meeting in China.
 “Thank you,” said Blinken, and the Chinese kept pressing (apparently without success) to find out whether that meant yes.

-Since Anchorage, Chinese think tanks have been using a phrase that means “hit, hit, talk, talk” to describe what’s ahead with the United States, according to one top sinologist.
+Since Anchorage, Chinese think tanks have been using a phrase that means “hit, hit, talk, talk” to describe what’s ahead with the United States, according to one top Sinologist.
 The “hit, hit” part of that formula carries significant risks — especially if China continues to believe that a weakened America isn’t ready to fight back.

 Read more from David Ignatius’s archive, follow him on Twitter or subscribe to his updates on Facebook.